Trent Owen Ngaruhe HAPUKU - 05/12/2017

 DECISION OF THE BOARD

-- Trent Owen Ngaruhu Hapuku, 29, has appeared for the further consideration of parole on a sentence of nine years for the manslaughter, in 2011, of the five month old son of his then-partner.
+- Trent Hapuku (28) appears for further consideration of parole.
+He is serving a nine year sentence for the manslaughter of a five month old baby, the son of his then partner.